MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 modified.
 While any index MAY be chosen for a new entry, smaller numbers will yield better compression performance.

-Because it is possible for QPACK frames to arrive which reference indices which have not yet been defined, such frames MUST wait until another frame has arrived and defined the index.
-In order to guard against malicious peers, implementations SHOULD impose a time limit and treat expiration of the timer as a decoding error.
+With decoder consent (see {{setting-block}}), it is possible for QPACK instructions to arrive which reference indices which have not yet been defined.
+Such instructions MUST wait until the index definition has arrived.
+In order to guard against malicious peers, implementations supporting blocking SHOULD impose a time limit and treat expiration of the timer as a decoding error.

 ### Dynamic Table State Synchronization {#checkpoints}